 Getting a Tongue Piercing

-I had my tongue pierced fifteen years ago.
-This may lead you to think surely I can’t remember what it felt like, but it is my only piercing ever—yes seriously I never had my ears pierced.
-So it has stuck in my memory.
+I had my tongue pierced 15 years ago.
+This may lead you to think surely I can’t remember what it felt like, but it is my only piercing ever—yes, seriously, I never had my ears pierced.
+So, it has stuck in my memory.
 I really wanted a tongue piercing having seen them on several other people.

-My recommendation whilst you have your tongue piercing done is to practise controlled breathing – Breath in counting to five, breath out counting to five, breath in counting to four, breath out counting to four and so on.
+My recommendation whilst you have your tongue piercing done is to practise controlled breathing—breathe in counting to five, breathe out counting to five, breathe in counting to four, breathe out counting to four and so on.
 This should help you relax a little so that it hurts less.

 Tongue Piercing Aftercare